-Volatility is based on available historical volatility of the Company's share price or historical share price of comparable companies, excluding specific time frames in which volatility was affected by specific transactions that are not considered to be indicative of the Company's expected share price volatility.
+Volatility is based on available historical volatility of the Company's share price, excluding specific time frames in which volatility was affected by specific transactions that are not considered to be indicative of the Company's expected share price volatility.
 The Company has not declared dividends in the past.